dr-lin-xinyan/dr-lin-xinyan.github.io/_pages/about.md

   - /about.html
 ---

-I am Dr. Xinyan Lin 林 欣砚, a conservation social scientist with a PhD in Marine Science and Conservation from Duke University.
-My research and professional work focuses on the intersection of social equity, monitoring and evaluation frameworks, and strategic impact assessment in marine conservation.
-With over 10 years of specialized expertise, I help bridge the gap between conservation science, policy implementation, and measurable outcomes.

-Research Interests
-Ocean equity and social dimensions of global ocean governance Monitoring, Evaluation, and Learning (MEL) frameworks for conservation initiatives Small-scale fisheries management and commons governance in China Philanthropic funding flows and their impact on marine conservation Cross-cultural approaches to environmental grantmaking

-Academic Background
-I completed my PhD at Duke University's Nicholas School of the Environment (2018-2024), where my dissertation "Mobilizing Ocean Equity: Global and Chinese Assemblages, Onto-Epistemological Possibilities, and Gongyi Agency" examined the complex interplay between equity considerations and conservation practices.
-Prior to Duke, I earned a Master in International Affairs from the Graduate Institute Geneva (2013-2015) and a Bachelor of Business Administration from Ritsumeikan Asia Pacific University in Japan (2008-2012).

-Professional Experience
-My career spans both academic research and practical implementation.
-As an Associate at Oak Foundation Marine Programme, I managed grant portfolios totaling over $20 million across four continents, focusing on marine plastic pollution, IUU fishing, and small-scale fisheries.
-I also served as the Founding Director of the China Marine Funders Alliance (2017-2020), where I established a network of over 30 Chinese and international grantmaking foundations, tripling annual investments in China's coastal and ocean conservation.

-Current Research and Focus
-My research examines how funding flows impact conservation outcomes, with particular attention to social equity dimensions.
-My publications investigate equity mobilization at global ocean governance forums, the role of philanthropic foundations in China's marine conservation, and the evolving dynamics of small-scale fishery commons in China.

-I'm actively seeking opportunities where I can apply my expertise in MEL frameworks and social dimensions of conservation to help organizations maximize their environmental impact while ensuring social equity considerations are integrated throughout their work.
+I am an environmental social scientist with 12+ years of experience in marine conservation strategy and program management.
+With a PhD in Marine Science and Conservation from Duke University (2024), I combine academic rigor with practical experience in designing and implementing effective conservation initiatives globally.

+My core strengths include:
+**Strategy Development & Implementation:** Designing comprehensive conservation programs that align stakeholder interests with measurable conservation outcomes.
+**Grantmaking Portfolio Management:** Overseeing complex, multi-stakeholder conservation initiatives with rigorous financial oversight and performance tracking.
+**Monitoring, Evaluation & Learning (MEL):** Creating robust frameworks for major organizations including Oak Foundation, Packard Foundation, and WWF China that drive adaptive management and evidence-based decision-making.
+**Partnership Building:** Facilitating collaboration among diverse stakeholders, from government agencies to NGOs and research institutions, to create coordinated approaches to ocean conservation challenges.

+At Duke, I refined my analytical skills under Prof. Xavier Basurto and Prof. Lisa Campbell, focusing on marine governance and social equity in conservation.
+My research employs innovative methodologies to evaluate intervention effectiveness in global ocean policy contexts.

+As Founding Director of the China Marine Funders Alliance, I coordinated a network of 30+ foundations, tripling investments in ocean conservation (2017-2020).
+At Oak Foundation, I managed $20+ million in grant portfolios across four continents, developing strategic priorities and ensuring effective implementation.

+Based in Switzerland, I am seeking opportunities in conservation program management beginning June/July 2025, with particular interest in roles that leverage my expertise in strategic conservation planning and implementation.

 Feel free to reach out to me at xinyan.lin@duke.edu to discuss potential collaborations.

 Find my CV here: [CV](../assets/CV.pdf)